 SECTION 4.
 Unsportsmanlike conduct can occur before, during or after a match.
-It would include, but is not limited to, such acts as swearing, baiting an opponent, throwing headgear, repeatedly dropping one knee to break locked hands, indicating displeasure with a call or failure to comply with end-of-match procedures.
-Unsportsmanlike conduct will be penalized without warning in accordance with the Penalty Table.
-This includes coaches, contestants and all team personnel (manager, trainer, physician).
+It may include, but is not limited to, such acts as swearing, baiting an opponent, throwing headgear, repeatedly dropping one knee to the mat to break locked hands, indicating displeasure with a call or failure to comply with post-match procedures.
+The penalty for unsportsmanlike conduct by a wrestler: (a) during the match will result in a match point being awarded to his opponent, and (b) before or after a match will result in a one-team point deduction.
+The penalty for unsportsmanlike conduct by other team personnel before, during or after a match will result in a one team point deduction.

 A spectator who acts in an unsportsmanlike manner may be removed from the premises.
-The home management shall be responsible for the removal of spectator(s) upon request by the referee or mat judge.
+The home management shall be responsible for the removal of spectator(s) upon request by the referee or assistant referee.
 This will be done without penalty to either team.